 Once the vaccine is distributed, Fauci warns it will not signal the end of the public health measures that have been in place since the pandemic began last spring.
 Mask wearing and social distancing meant to keep the virus at bay, will allow us to get back to some sort of “normal” sooner.

-Several vaccines being developed now in the United States are in the third and final stage of testing.
+Several vaccines being developed now in the United States are in the third and final stage of testing the vaccine.
 Dr. Fauci expects to know if any of them work by November or December and possibly sooner.